 A PICTURE IS WORTH A THOUSAND WORDS

 I had the unnerving experience to be caught in a crossfire of two .50 cal. machine guns.
 Ya know they were 50s because of the sound and size of the tracers.
-Normally, the enemy uses .51 cal. rounds, which produces a green tracer.
+Normally, the enemy have .51 cal. machine guns, which produces a green or white tracer.
 But these were red.
-It's not unusual that they use our own weapons against us.
+It's not unusual that they use our own type of weapons against us.

 By guessing at the number of tracers I saw by both guns (1 in 5), I would say that over 200 rounds were shot at our chopper.
 They missed.
 A couple of reasons why (I think).
 First, we were high and they were shitty at their job.
 Second, we quickly went into a steep dive to tree top level.
 I thought we were going to crash during the dive because the pilot radioed in "May Day".
-And third because as we were diving one of their guns stopped firing (perhaps jammed).
+And third because as we were diving one of their guns stopped firing (perhaps jammed thus saving our asses).
 They did skim the blade a little- that's all.
 But if that "blade-skimming" was ONE HALF INCH lower we would have lost the blade and gone crashing down.